Chronic Care Management FAQ

 If a provider furnishing CCM performs any other services for the beneficiary (such as an office visit or an immunization), the provider should bill for that service in addition to CCM.

-Can more than one provider bill for Chronic Care Management services with the CPT code, 99490?
+Can more than one provider bill for Chronic Care Management services with either CPT code 99490 or 99487?

-The code can only be billed by one provider per patient, for Medicare patients who have two or more chronic conditions.
+The code can only be billed by one provider per patient, for Medicare patients who have two or more chronic conditions for code 99490 and for patients who meet all requirements to fall under code 99487.

 Which providers can bill Medicare for CCM?